geeknik/my-awesome-stars/topics.md

 ## awesome-list

+- [cipher387/Dorks-collections-list](https://github.com/cipher387/Dorks-collections-list) - List of Github repositories and articles with list of dorks for different search engines
 - [keon/awesome-nlp](https://github.com/keon/awesome-nlp) - :book: A curated list of resources dedicated to Natural Language Processing (NLP)
 - [lukasz-madon/awesome-remote-job](https://github.com/lukasz-madon/awesome-remote-job) - A curated list of awesome remote jobs and resources.
 Inspired by https://github.com/vinta/awesome-python
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev